harishkotra/gaia-autonomys-starter-kit/README.md

 3. **Rate Limiting**: Implement rate limiting for API endpoints
 4. **Error Handling**: Enhanced error handling and logging
 5. **HTTPS**: Use HTTPS in production
-6. **Environment**: Use production Gaia Node and AutoDrive endpoints
+6. **Environment**: Use production Gaia Node and Auto Drive endpoints

 ## Examples of Stored Conversation